The idea of using any part of the cannabis plant to help heal from illness used to be an incredibly taboo subject.

 Which Option Should You Try?

-If you’re taking CBD as a preventative or supportive treatment, any of these options will work well for you.
+If you're taking CBD as a preventative or supportive product, any of these options will work well for you.

 That being said, you may want to stay away from edibles if you're trying to lose weight, as many contain sugar.
 It's true that CBD won't give you the "munchies" the way THC will.
 But, many CBD edibles are very palatable and high in calories, meaning they could cause you to gain weight if consumed in excess.
 Check the ingredients list to ensure it will fit into your current goals.

-If you’re looking for relief from neuropathy or joint pain, vaping or consuming a CBD tincture is a good option.
-These treatments allow your body to absorb the CBD faster, which means you’ll experience more rapid relief.
+If you're looking for fast relief from daily pains, vaping or consuming a CBD tincture is a good option.
+These delivery methods allow your body to absorb the CBD faster, which means you'll experience more rapid relief.